AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-design/resize-label-field-width-in-a-form.md

    ![](assets/image2014-9-15-15-3a24-3a28.png)

-1. Enter a pixel value for the Label Width and/or Field Width.
+1. Enter a pixel value for the [!UICONTROL Label Width] and/or [!UICONTROL Field Width].

    ![](assets/image2014-9-15-15-3a24-3a36.png)